MiSTer-devel/Arcade-Pleiads_MiSTer/README.txt

 ---------------------------------------------------------------------------------
 --
--- Arcade: Capitol port to MiSTer by Sorgelig
+-- Arcade: Pleiads port to MiSTer by Sorgelig
 -- 22 October 2017
 -- 14 June  2019 - renamed and load Capitol ROM for Capitol version (From Phoenix)
 ---------------------------------------------------------------------------------